devChuk/Playing_With_Code/Python/raker/README.md

 **Process:**

 >Needs specialization for men & 5F pages.
 High amt of repeats on bags, will need to check for repeats text

+#Misc Notes
+* boys and girls are the genders for kid items
+* make sure sizes are right, they're formatted a little strangely
+* ^do this by "Shop All Kids" >> then filtering by Gender & category